 - Java 8 and above

-- You should have Admin rights in your PC
+- You should have Admin rights on your PC

 - Download and install Windows-10-SDK https://developer.microsoft.com/en-us/windows/downloads/windows-10-sdk

-- Download and Install latest Windows Application Driver can be found: https://github.com/Microsoft/WinAppDriver/releases/
+- Download and Install the latest Windows Application Driver can be found: https://github.com/Microsoft/WinAppDriver/releases/

 After download, Navigate to the folder location C:\Program Files (x86)\Windows Application Driver and run “WinAppDriver.exe”.
 This is your prerequisite before running WinAppDriver code.